dixonary/draft-reMarkable/README.md

 Draft is configured through the files in the `/etc/draft` directory.
 They consist of a few simple lines.
 All of them are needed otherwise the option will not show up in the launcher.

-`title`: Big word, left hand side of the screen.
+`name`: Big word, left hand side of the screen.

 `desc`: Smaller words, left hand side of the screen.